Design Leadership

 Championing User-Centered Principles

-I believe great products come from deeply understanding users.
-I advocate for research, usability testing, and talking to customers—even when timelines are tight.
-I help teams balance business constraints with user needs, and make the case for investing in design quality.
+I advocate for research, usability testing, and talking to customers — even when timelines are tight.
+Great products come from deeply understanding users, and I help teams make the case for that investment while balancing real business constraints.

 Navigating Complex, Ambiguous Problems